-For all stables not metered, the rates shall be as follows: Horses, Private.-For two horses there shall be charged six dollars per annum; and for each additional horse, two dollars.
+For all stables not metered, the rates shall be as follows: HORSES, PRIVATE.-For two horses there shall be charged six dollars per annum; and for each additional horse, two dollars.

-HORSES, LIVERY.-For each horse up to and not exceeding thirty in number, one dollar and fifty cents each per annum; and for each additional horse, one dollar per annum.
+HORSES, OMNIBUS AND CART.-For each horse, one dollar, HORSES, OMNIBUS AND CART.-For each horse, one dollar, per annum; and for each additional horse, one dollar, or tub an sidewalk or street twenty dollars.

-HORSE TROUGHS.-For each trough, and for each half barrel or tub on sidewalk or street, twenty dollars per annum; each trough is to be fitted with a proper ball-cock to prevent waste.
+Horse Troughs.-For each trough, and for each half barrel or tub on sidewalk or street, twenty dollars per annum; each trough is to be fitted with a proper ball-cock to prevent waste.

-HOTELS AND BOARDING HOUSES shall, in addition to the regular rate for private families, be charged for each lodging room, at the discretion of the Commissioner of Public Works.
+Hotels and Boarding Houses shall, in addition to the regular rate for private families, be charged for each lodging room, at the discretion of the Commissioner of Public Works.